These jam-filled Cream Cheese Thumbprint Cookies are simple, not too sweet cookies filled with jam. Use a variety of fruit jams or go with a favorite!

 Ready to make a batch of these pretty, flavorful cookies?
 Let’s go!

 Combine the dry ingredients.
-Whisk together the flour, baking powder, and salt.
+Whisk together the flour, baking powder, and salt in a medium bowl.

 Combine the wet ingredients.
-Use an electric mixer on medium speed to beat the butter, cream cheese, and sugar until fluffy and lightened in color.
+Use an electric hand mixer or stand mixer on medium speed to beat the butter, cream cheese, and sugar until fluffy and lightened in color.
 Mix the eggs into the dough one at a time, and then mix in the vanilla.

 Add the dry ingredients to the wet ingredients.
 With the mixer on low speed, gradually add the flour mixture.
 Mix just until combined.